 Do NOT eat anything until the anesthesia wears off, as you might bite your lips, cheek, or tongue and cause damage.
 You will probably have some discomfort when the anesthesia wears off; take correctly your non-aspirin pain medication(s).

 Informed patients are happy patients that why we have taken the time to write this.

 Any questions please give us a call at 1 888 231 8041

 Gum Graft is a specific alternative to treat gum recession.
 There are different types of Gum Graft but, in principle, all tend to restore the gum lines to healthy levels.
 Complementary and preventive procedures is the Scaling and Root Planning (Periodontal Cleaning).

 Periodontal disease is the main cause of gum recession along with other factors like poor oral hygiene and genetic predisposition; also other causes involve smoking, improper brushing, and illnesses such as diabetes and hormone disorders.

-The most common is referred as Connective-tissue Graft which involves the surgical removal of some portion of tissue from the roof of your mouth Other king of graft are developed by certified companies and allow extensive work to be done.
+The most common is Connective-tissue Graft which involves the surgical removal of some portion of tissue from the roof of your mouth; However, at CDS we can perform any of the techniques presented on this page.